General physical fitness rhythmic gymnastics. Work program of the general physical training section for rhythmic gymnastics. Showcases are welcome

 108

-Theoretical training is carried out in the form of conversations, lectures and directly in training is organically connected with physical, technical-tactical, moral and volitional training as an element of practical training.
+Theoretical training is carried out in the form of conversations, lectures and directly in training, organically connected with physical, technical-tactical, moral and volitional training as an element of practical training.

-Theoretical classes should have a certain target orientation: to develop the ability of students to use the acquired knowledge in practice in the conditions of training sessions.
+Theoretical classes should have a specific goal orientation: to develop in students the ability to use the acquired knowledge in practice in the conditions of training sessions.

-Educational material is distributed over the entire period of study.
+Educational material distributed over the entire period of study.
 When conducting theoretical classes, the age of the students should be taken into account and the material should be presented in an accessible form.
-Depending on the specific conditions of work, adjustments can be made to the plan of theoretical training.
+Depending on the specific working conditions, adjustments can be made to the theoretical training plan.

-Theoretical training in sports and recreation groups is carried out in the form of short conversations at the beginning of a training session or during its process.
-The content of the conversations and the completeness of the information depend on the contingent of students.
+Theoretical training in sports and recreation groups is carried out in the form of short conversations at the beginning of the training session or during it.
+The content of the conversations and the completeness of the information depend on the student population.
 Some topics require repeated repetition, for example: injury prevention measures, first aid.

 When conducting theoretical classes, it is necessary to cultivate a sense of patriotism, love for one’s homeland and pride in it!